 Academic Requirements

 Candidates must have completed the courses they wish to tutor at Missouri S&T, earning a B or higher, and must maintain a cumulative GPA of 2.9–3.0 or higher.
-A faculty recommendation is also required.

 Flexibility in Tutoring Support